 Maintain health, safety and welfare of horse, self and others.
 Demonstrate competence to coach with empathy, effect and understanding for the horse's capacity to learn and their wellbeing.
-Demonstrate competence to assess, evaluate and improve a young, green or inexperienced combination of horse and rider at novice level as appropriate.
+Demonstrate competence to assess, evaluate and improve a young, green or inexperienced combination of horse and rider working up to 90cm level in the cross-country phase as appropriate.
 Be able to recognise, address and explain the effect of a rider's position and influence.
 Assessment Criteria Demonstrate appropriate coaching styles and discuss a range of coaching styles.
-Assessment Cinena Demonstrate clear communication skills and develop rapport with the rider.
-Demonstrate understanding of strengths and limitations in dressage horses and riders.
-Demonstrate understanding of requirements of dressage tests at Novice level.
-Be able to use the Training Scale and the scale of marks as objective measurement criteria.
+Demonstrate clear communication skills and develop rapport with the rider.
+Demonstrate understanding of strengths and limitations in event horses and riders.
+Demonstrate understanding of the requirements in the cross-country phase at 90cm level.
+Be able to use the Training Scale as an objective measurement criteria.
 Show ability to influence development and future planning.
 Show ability to use a positive self-reflection process.
 The range and scope of Candidate will work with a partnership capable of working up to the required level. the section will include Horse/pony/rider capable of various qualities of work from limited to very good.